Deputy Legal Director and Director of Ruth Bader Ginsburg Center for Liberty

 Melling has been with the ACLU since 1992, serving in several roles before becoming a Deputy Legal Director in 2010.
 In 2003, she became Director of the Reproductive Freedom Project, where she oversaw nationwide litigation, public opinion research, public education campaigns, and advocacy efforts in the state legislatures.
 She has appeared in federal and state courts around the country, most often to challenge laws that restrict reproductive rights.

 Melling has appeared in many media outlets, including CNN, PBS News Hour, Frontline, MSNBC, the New York Times, and USA Today.
-Her opinion pieces have appeared in the Washington Post and The Guardian, among others.
+Her opinion pieces have appeared in the New York Times, Washington Post, Los Angeles Times, and The Guardian, among others.